kwatch/benry-ruby/benry-actionrunner/README.md

 ### Search Actionfile in Parent or Higher Directory

 In contrast to Rake, Benry-ActionRunner doesn't automatically look for action file in the parent or higher directory (this is for security reason).
-If you want Benry-ActionRunner to behave like Rake, add `-u` and `-p` options.
+If you want Benry-ActionRunner to behave like Rake, add `-u` and `-w` options.

 * `-u` --- search for action file in parent or upper directory.
-* `-p` --- change current directory to where action file exists.
+* `-w` --- change current directory to where action file exists.

 If you want to add these options always, set environment variable `$ACTIONRUNNER_OPTION`.